 "Great.
 Thirty to me, and it looks like I'm going to bring this lovely little game to a close, cause - full colors.
 Aha!"
 Starbuck said, laughing and doing a little victory dance.

-Tigh on the other hand got on his feet, pushing over the table.
-Without thinking twice Starbuck punched the old man in the face.
-Boomer stepped in, pulling Starbuck back who wanted to punch the XO again.
+Tigh, on the other hand, got on his feet, pushing over the table.
+Without thinking twice, Starbuck punched the old man in the face.
+Boomer stepped in, pulling Starbuck back who wanted to hit the XO again.

 "Okay, I'm fine, I'm fine," Starbuck said, calming down, but the moment Boomer lets her go, she again tried to assault her superior officer.